From Figma to production — not prototype code that needs a rewrite.

 Measure LCP, INP, and CLS for implemented pages.
 Image format and size optimization, lazy loading, font loading strategy, layout shift prevention.
 Measure before and after.

-AI-assisted scaffolding — production-quality output
+AI-assisted scaffolding, production-quality output

 Design system integration

-Full state implementation
+Full component state coverage

 Accessibility-first implementation